SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - The constant adj scarcity in tournaments where we beg OC to waive off adj slots, or beg juniors to adj.
 2. If someone's adjing out of obligation, it's hard to set up a system of rotating adjes to be 'fair' with the burden of adjing.
 (As you can guess, this also negatively warps the [narrative of adjing](#the-adj-narrative).)
 3. Adjing tournaments can disappoint freshers due to a multitude of reasons like:
-- They have spent most of their time in the debsoc speaking, and aren't trained to do this.
+- They were speakers for most debate sessions and so they haven't been trained to do this.
 - They're likely to spend the whole tournament as a trainee, and hence
-- - speakers scroll their phones during their OA and don't take them seriously,
+- - speakers scroll their phones during their OA and don't take them seriously.
-- - people go to ask the chair feedback instead of them, and
+- - people go to ask the chair feedback instead of them.
 - - they feel they have no impact on the tournament because their vote doesn't matter.
 - - They don't get any numerical result from the tournament either.
 - Same things for BP except that they do a lot of boring work to track 4 teams, and only have 60 seconds to make a case, so they don't get the thrill of standing and giving a speech either.